seqan/seqan3/doc/tutorial/alphabet/index.md

 ## The rank of an alphabet symbol
 The rank of a symbol is a number in range \[0..alphabet_size) where each number is paired with an alphabet symbol by a bijective function.
-In SeqAn3 the rank is always determined by the lexicographical order of the underlying characters.
+In SeqAn the rank is always determined by the lexicographical order of the underlying characters.
 For instance, in seqan3::dna4 the bijection is <br>
 <code>'A'_dna4 ⟼ 0</code> <br>
 <code>'C'_dna4 ⟼ 1</code> <br>